manthanank/learn-javascript/README.md

 ## Sets

-collection of unique values.
 A Set is a collection of unique values.
 A Set can hold any datatype, including primitive types and objects.

 ```javascript
 const letters = new Set(["a","b","c"]);